Naxrin/Better-PUI/README.md

 # Better-PUI
-A geode mod which makes our Platformer /Practive Buttons modify UI less weird or stupid.
+A geode mod which makes our Platformer / Practive Buttons modify UI less weird or stupid.